Perman: Main characters

 Although a girl, she is officially addressed as "Perman #3", but is nicknamed "Perko".
 Her secret identity, which she doesn't reveal even to her teammates, is Sumire Hoshino, a famous child actress.
 Sumire enjoys being Perko due to her freedom and anonymity, explaining that as a child actress, she is always treated as a celebrity everywhere she goes.
 She has a dual personality; In her superhero guise, she is quite tomboyish, bossy, brave, bold, hot-headed, and headstrong, quarreling with Mitsuo and sometimes with Michiko (for Perman) while as Sumire, she is very kind and mild, only getting mad when heavily provoked.

 In most versions, she lives in a big mansion along with her parents, while in the 1983 anime, she lives alone in a condominium, with her parents living in New York City.
 A woman who seems to be her manager frequently goes in and out of her condominium, potentially having taken on a guardian role.
-Sumire, despite her situation, in inexperienced at household chores such as cooking and sewing, with her attempts to do so often ending in disaster.
+Sumire, despite her situation, is inexperienced at household chores such as cooking and sewing, with her attempts to do so often ending in disaster.

 Whenever she is in trouble, she tells Mitsuo first, indicating that he indeed is very close to her.
-She later reveals her true identity, only to him, as a gift when he is about to leave for Bird Planet where she fully reciprocates her love (It is noted that she also reveals her identity to him in the second-to-last segment of the 1967 anime).
+She later reveals her true identity, only to him, as a gift when he is about to leave for Bird Planet where he fully reciprocates her love.
+(Note: She also reveals her identity in the second-to-last segment of the 1967 anime.)

-Sumire, as an adult actress, also makes a cameo appearance in Doraemon, telling Doraemon and Nobita about a person she loves who is far away (Mitsuo), whose return she is still waiting for, after they chase away an actor claiming to be her lover.
+Sumire, as an adult actress, also makes a cameo appearance in Doraemon, telling Doraemon and Nobita about a person she loves who is far away, whose return she is still waiting for, after they chase away an actor claiming to be her lover.
 She also reveals to Nobita in another chapter that the person she was waiting for was Mitsuo.

 Sumire is voiced by Yōko Kuri in the 1967 series and by Eiko Masuyama in the 1983 series.